-Visitors will enjoy Frieze Masters Talks featuring Ai Weiwei, Mark Bradford, Elizabeth Peyton and Michael Craig-Martin.
+Visitors can also enjoy Frieze Masters Talks featuring Ai Weiwei, Mark Bradford, Elizabeth Peyton and Michael Craig-Martin.

 Alongside solo and themed presentations across the fair by artists including Jean-Michel Basquiat, Max Beckmann, Pierre Bonnard, Sandro Botticelli, Frank Bowling, Eugène Delacroix, Albrecht Dürer, Elisabeth Frink, General Idea, Eileen Gray, Keith Haring, Susan Hiller, Wassily Kandinsky, Lee Krasner, Georges Mathieu, Piet Mondrian, Louise Nevelson, Nam June Paik, Gordon Parks, Pablo Picasso, Howardena Pindell, Michelangelo Pistoletto and others.

 Collectors are invited to discover the best of rare books and ethnographic objects from around the world, exceptional works from across the continent of Asia, including ancient Chinese bronzes,12th-century Japanese Buddhist sculpture and calligraphy, and Indian paintings from the 16th to 18th centuries.

 FRIEZE AND FRIEZE MASTERS REGENT’S PARK LONDON 11-15 OCTOBER 2023 frieze.com